Inner City Blues (Make Me Wanna Holler): Release and reception

 Motown released "Inner City Blues" as a single on their Tamla label on October 14, 1971.
+Record World predicted that it would be Gaye's "third [single from What's Going On] to smash."

 The song helped Gaye make history by being one of the few artists to have three or more Top 10 songs off Billboard's Pop Singles chart peaking at #9 and one of the first to have three consecutive #1 hits on Billboard's R&B Singles chart where it stayed for two weeks.
 Although not certified by the RIAA at that time, all three releases from the What's Going On album gained Gold status by selling over 1,000,000 copies in the United States.

 Chart performance

 Music video

 A music video for the song was not released until 1994, when the Hughes brothers co-directed a video of the song for the reissue of What's Going On.
 The video was shot in Harlem over the course of five days, featuring visuals of poverty and inner-city depression.
 The brothers also filmed firefighters putting out a fire, claiming to police to have been shooting a documentary.